Geocodio/geocodio-php/README.md

 * Batch geocode up to 10,000 addresses at a time
 * Parse an address into its identifiable components

-Read the complete `Geocod.io documentation <http://geocod.io/docs/>`_ for service documentation.
+Read the complete [Geocod.io geocoding API](http://geocod.io/docs) for service documentation.

 # Installing via Composer